The Best Restaurants in Regional Victoria Worth the Drive in 2026

 Barragunda Dining

-Barragunda Dining is a farm-garden reverie on the edge of Cape Schanck on the Peninsula: a glass pavilion reached via a 1.5km stroll through coastal scrub, set beside the market garden that feeds it.
-Chef-farmer Simone Watts builds a tightly seasonal set menu that leans vegetable-first, then lands with estate-reared meat and local seafood, lifted by ferments and bright, clean flavours.
-Bookings drop fast.
+Barragunda Dining is a new farm-and-garden dining room on the edge of Cape Schanck: a glass pavilion reached via a 1.5km walk through coastal scrub, set beside the market garden that supplies the kitchen.
+Chef-farmer Simone Watts builds a tightly seasonal set menu around vegetables pulled from the soil nearby, joined by estate-reared meat, local seafood, ferments and bright, clean flavours.
+It is destination dining in the truest sense — and bookings disappear quickly.

 113 Cape Schanck Road, Cape Schanck